MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 To fix the error, assign a value to `Value`.

 ### Empty declarations
-Visual Studio 2017 version 15.3 now warns on empty declarions for all types, not just built-in types.
+Visual Studio 2017 version 15.3 now warns on empty declarations for all types, not just built-in types.
 The following code now produces a level 2 C4091 warning for all four declarations:

 ```cpp
 struct A {};